NLnetLabs/rotonda-doc/manual/source/quicktour/00_overview.rst

 A Filter and RIB Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This pipeline however would just move all the data throught its ingress unit to the the egress unit, and that's that.
+This pipeline however would just move all the data through its ingress unit to the the egress unit, and that's that.

 .. raw:: html